ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-You need to modify the `RaceFinished` function so that when the race is finished it clears the players active split and resets `currentSplit` back to `0` ready for the next race.
+You need to modify the `RaceFinished` function so that when the race is finished it clears the player's active split and resets `currentSplit` back to `0` ready for the next race.

 ```lua linenums="1"
 local function SetSplitTime(index, splitTime, raceTime)